 But it is possible to do that to both emails and tasks,Â right inside your Inbox.
 There is no need to spend time exporting an email to a different tool just to be able to apply management features in tasks.

 4. Never lose any important information

-Using Inbox as a Task Manager is a very effective way of managing your daily To Dos.
-Being able to centralize your tasks in a single tool, better visualizing your workflow, applying actions straight to Emails and keeping on top of incoming information are really paramount for the productivity of any professional.
+Using your Inbox as a Task Manager is a very effective way of managing your daily To-Dos.
+Being able to centralize your tasks in a single tool, better visualizing your workflow, applying actions straight to Emails, and keeping on top of incoming information is paramount for the productivity of any professional.

 Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.